-Music theory has a reputation for being a bit boring and difficult, but this can avoided by teaching it through games and activities that little ones enjoy.
+Music theory can sometimes have a reputation for being a bit boring and difficult, but this can avoided by teaching it through games and activities that little ones enjoy.
 Children will happily accept basic theory concepts by playing games which combine the lesson with having some fun!
 They love characters, and giving things identities, so when teaching the note values (how many beats they are worth) I always introduce them as a family, and they find this easy to grasp.

 “Magic Feet Follow the Beat” is a brilliant way to have some fun, and blow off a bit of steam, while learning and practising the concept of note values.
 The game is best played with a group of friends, you need a tambourine or drum, and a bit of space.
 “Blowing some magic” into the hands is a very good way to get everyone joining in and getting involved.
 Once they have rubbed the magic on their feet, they are really in the mood to stamp around like Daddy Semibreve, or march like Big Brother Crotchet.
 When they have got the hang of each different note, and the sound and action it makes, you can experiment with making them guess which one you are playing and trying to catch them out!